ErikReider/SwayNotificationCenter/README.md

 - `positionY`: `top` or `bottom`
 - `timeout`: Any positive number.
 The notification timeout for notifications with normal priority
 - `timeout-low`: Any positive number.
 The notification timeout for notifications with low priority
+- `keyboard_shortcuts`: Boolean.
+If control center should use keyboard shortcuts

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.